Interaction-controlled impurity transport in trapped mixtures of ultracold bosons: Conclusions and Outlook

 Finally, we applied an effective potential picture to describe the impurity motion as an independent particle evolving in a time-dependent potential, which alternates between symmetric and asymmetric double wells.
 This potential includes a static double-well and time-dependent mean-fields produced by the majority particles.
 The dynamics is well captured by the two lowest eigenstates of this effective potential.
 During transfer times the two eigenstates contribute equally, and during storage times the ground state dominates with minor fluctuations caused by oscillations of the mean fields.

 Even though the current protocol demonstrates already some very good results, the underlying minor imperfections might be amplified as the number of transfer-and-storage cycles is increased.
-The partial decay of self-trapping might be compensated by introducing repulsive interactions among majority components or by changing the strength of intraspecies interactions.
-The ramp times can be further optimized to control the build-up of inter-species correlations, in case they become a limiting factor.
-The fate of induced correlations mediated by the impurity is another interesting topic of relevance for future investigations.
+The partial decay of self-trapping \colorThree{in the majority species} might be compensated by introducing repulsive interactions among majority components or by changing the strength of intraspecies interactions. \colorOne{In addition, the entanglement between components was observed to gradually increase with every transfer-and-storage sequence, which might become a limiting factor requiring a disentangling procedure.
+The latter can be realized by optimizing the ramp times and/or the strength of majority-impurity interactions individually for each transfer-and-storage cycle.}

+\colorTwo{Considering that the impurity can be switched between two configurations, left $\ket{L}$ and right $\ket{R}$, the setup might serve as a basic building block of a quantum circuit.
+However, the protocol needs to be modified to also include arbitrary superposition states, \ie, $c_L\ket{L} + c_R\ket{R}$.
+To this end, as opposed to the current protocol, we would adapt the transfer times accordingly and introduce purely attractive majority-impurity couplings to confine each density fraction independently during storage times.
+Finally, to build a quantum circuit, one needs to arrange such qubits in a lattice geometry, \eg, by using arrays of optical tweezers.
+Another interesting topic deserving a thorough investigation is the gradual build-up of entanglement between non-interacting majority components, mediated through the impurity.}